-Reno is a relatively large city located in the state of Nevada.
-With a population of 241,445 people and 78 constituent neighborhoods, Reno is the third largest community in Nevada.
+Reno is a large city located in the state of Nevada.
+With a population of 268,851 people and 89 constituent neighborhoods, Reno is the third largest community in Nevada.

-Reno is a very ethnically-diverse city.
+Reno is an extremely ethnically-diverse city.
 The people who call Reno home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reno residents report their race to be White, followed by Asian.
 Reno also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.72% of the city’s residents.
-Important ancestries of people in Reno include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 23.35% of the city’s residents.
+Important ancestries of people in Reno include German, Irish, English, Italian, and European.

 The most common language spoken in Reno is English.
 Other important languages spoken here include Spanish and Tagalog.